Software monitoring with CQFlexMon

 Not many companies do this, and even among those that do their intentions are usually innocent—expediency in the light of project deadlines, companionship between colleagues, or every intention of doing it only on that one unavoidable occasion, with the genuine intention that it won’t happen again.
 The other way, the most common way, of slipping into non-compliance is exactly that—slipping into it.

-Company’s lose track of the software they have and the licences that pertain to it.
+Company’s lose track of the software they have and the licenses that pertain to it.
 This is hardly surprising when you consider how intensely application-based is the world we live in and work in.
 Software is everywhere; from basic office applications, to collaboration software, CRM systems, and communications tools, through to AEC and PDM collections and the wide range of sophisticated specialist software available to architects, engineers and the construction and manufacturing sectors.
 All of it is likely to have some sort of licensing agreement attached to it, so small, no wonder it’s easy to lose track.
 Yet this is not a tendency to treat lightly.
 Breach a licence and a fine may follow at some point.

-The moment you receive a letter from the software vendor, advising you that they intend to audit your licences, it will be too late to rectify any licensing anomalies you may have in your system.
+The moment you receive a letter from the software vendor, advising you that they intend to audit your licenses, it will be too late to rectify any licensing anomalies you may have in your system.
 You are unable to uninstall or change anything from when the letter is received through to when the audit takes place.
 Such actions may be identified in the audit.

 Symetri’s CQFlexMon provides tools to monitor software assets and avoid such problems, while also proving a far better return on your software investments than may otherwise be the case.

 With tools that enable you to easily track usage, ensure vendor licence compliance, control costs, and ensure that licensing across your software portfolio is in perfect order, CQFlexMon will resolve licensing issues long before they become problems.
-You’ll gain control and visibility across all your licences—from Autodesk, to Microsoft, to any other vendor product; basically, any executable file.
+You’ll gain control and visibility across all your licenses—from Autodesk, to Adobe and Microsoft, to any other vendor product; basically, any executable file.
 You can find more detail on the benefits of CQFlexMon in my previous blog, ‘Why should I consider software licence monitoring?’

 Compliance is a catalyst